The Horner Collection

 The last Horner to run the studio was Anthony’s son, Edward Holmes Horner.
 He carried on the business for another 55 years.
 Eddie was well known for both portraits and views of the area, often covering weddings and family gatherings, and even being called to photograph prize cattle.
 He died in 1960.
 The business was ultimately bought by Ken and Jean Jelley, who carefully preserved the glass plate negatives which comprise the Horner Collection.

-The Trust has received a Reimagine grant from the Art Fund to set up a project to research digitise and display the Horner Collection in a permanent exhibition at The Folly.
-This will involve a dedicated team of volunteers working alongside a paid member of staff to catalogue the photographs, scan them, and identify any conservation issues.
-Ultimately, the Trust plan to create an online catalogue of every photograph in the collection for use by researchers, family historians and members of the public alike.
+The Trust has received a Reimagine grant from the Art Fund to set up the Through A New Lens project to research, describe, digitise and display the Horner Collection in a permanent exhibition at The Folly.
+This involves a dedicated team of volunteers working alongside a consultant photographic historian to catalogue the photographs, scan them, and identify any conservation issues.
+Ultimately, the Trust plans to create an online catalogue of every photograph in the collection for use by researchers, family historians and members of the public alike.
 If you are interested in volunteering for the Horner Collection project, please contact us.